 Meanwhile the OnePlus One's Snapdragon 801 CPU, backed by 3GB of RAM, makes it a performance match for the Samsung Galaxy S5, let alone the Galaxy S4.
 It also runs an OS that's even more flexible than TouchWiz, but with a better stock Android style.

-And all that for just $299 for the 16GB version, and $349 for the 64GB model.
+And all that for just £230 brand new for the 8GB version, and £270 for the 64GB model.
 The trouble is it's still very difficult to acquire one, thanks to limited production numbers and a torturous invite system.

 - Read our in depth OnePlus One review